 2021 Top Cybersecurity Trends

 Cybersecurity trends are continually evolving and growing within the powerful frameworks of information technology, the cloud, and network technologies.
-In the last few years, rules and procedures have been rewritten to modernize business.
+Over the last few years, rules and procedures have been revised to modernize business operations.

-Companies of every size must realize cyber threats are legitimate and will continue to be part of our everyday lives for years to come.
+Companies of every size must recognize that cyber threats are a legitimate and ongoing concern that will remain part of our everyday lives for years to come.

 • SolarWinds